TerriaJS/boundary-tiles/README.md

 1. Name it according to the subdomain you will use, eg `tiles.terria.io`
    * Region: Asia Pacific (Sydney)
    * Uncheck all four "Manage public access control lists (ACLs) for this bucket" and "Manage public bucket policies for this bucket" options
+   * Under "Public access", add "List objects > Yes".
+(Otherwise, non-existent tiles will return a 403 instead of 404.)
 2. In the bucket, Permissions > Bucket Policy, paste this (updating the bucket name):

 ```